All ground transportation operators must keep their accounts in compliance. That means:

 - Active status with the CPUC and vehicle is listed on the portal

 - Insurance approved by LAWA Risk Management and vehicle listed on the schedule

 - All administrative and circuit fee payments made.

 3. My Non-Exclusive License Agreement (NELA) is due for renewal; how can I renew my NELA before it expires?

 You will receive an email notification from Intelledox to renew your NELA online 60-days before the expiration date (check your spam folder).
 You will upload documents and make payment online.
 Paperless and mobile friendly too!

-If you do not receive notification, email email@example.com with your company name, CPUC number, contact name and phone number, and the reason for your request.
+If you do not receive notification, submit a service request at http://lax.to/gtservicerequest.
 Staff will contact you and assist on how to renew online.

 Charter Operators must pay the following fees: